It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

 It is essential to quickly place the patient in the Trendelenburg position (head down) and on their left side (left lateral decubitus position).

 The Trendelenburg position keeps an air bubble from the left ventricle away from the coronary artery ostia (close to the aortic valve) so that air bubbles don’t get in and clog the coronary arteries (causing a heart attack).

 The left lateral decubitus position helps trap air in the non-dependent segment of the right ventricle (where it is more likely to remain rather than progress into the pulmonary artery and impede it).

 The left lateral decubitus position also prevents air from passing through a patent foramen ovale (present in up to 30% of adults) and entering the left ventricle, from which it could embolize into the distal arteries (which could cause occlusive symptoms, such as running).

 Administration of a high percentage of oxygen is recommended for venous and arterial air embolism.
 This is intended to counteract ischemia and accelerate the reduction in the size of the bubbles.

-Hyperbaric therapy with 100% oxygen is recommended for patients with clinical features of arterial air embolism, as it accelerates the removal of nitrogen from the bubbles by solution and improves oxygenation of the tissues.
+Hyperbaric therapy with 100% oxygen is recommended for patients with clinical features of arterial air embolism.
+It accelerates the removal of nitrogen from the bubbles by solution and improves the oxygenation of the tissues.

 This is especially recommended for cases of cardiopulmonary or neurological compromise.
-Early treatment has the greatest benefits, but can be effective for up to 30 hours after injury.
+Early treatment has the most significant benefits but can be effective for up to 30 hours after injury.